Breast Reconstruction With Implants

 A failed implant-based breast reconstruction is a catastrophic outcome for a patient, both mentally and physically.

-Dr Campbell-Lloyd has previously written about the challenges of implant-based reconstruction, and it is worthwhile taking some time to understand the risks.
-Please do follow the link to read more.
+Dr Campbell-Lloyd has previously written about the challenges of implant-based reconstruction (please see Dr Campbell-Lloyd's personal blog for more), and it is worthwhile taking some time to understand the risks.

 Younger patients: